aosabook/500lines/crawler/chapter.md

                 stopped = True
 ```

-The callback is executed each time `DefaultSelector` sees that the socket is readable, which could mean two things: the socket has data or it is closed.
+The callback is executed each time the selector sees that the socket is "readable", which could mean two things: the socket has data or it is closed.

 The callback asks for up to four kilobytes of data from the socket.
 If less is ready, `chunk` contains whatever data is available.
 If there is more, `chunk` is four kilobytes long and the socket remains readable, so the event loop runs this callback again on the next tick.
 When the response is complete, the server has closed the socket and `chunk` is empty.